Keith Murdoch: disgraced All Black who 'went bush' in Australia

 The New Zealanders celebrated long into the night at the Angel Hotel near the ground, but Murdoch refused to take no for an answer when told the bar had shut.

-He stormed into the kitchen searching for more beers and became involved in a fight with security guard Peter Grant, who ended up on the floor with a black eye.
+He stormed into the kitchen searching more beers and a became involved in a fight with security guard Peter Grant, who ended up on the floor with a black eye.

 Murdoch awoke with a hangover expecting to apologise but, as media pressure mounted, within two days he was on a plane back to New Zealand.
 He never arrived, opting instead to go bush in Australia.